PF

 Instructions

-1. 1Place two racks in the upper and lower thirds of your oven and preheat the oven to 300 degrees F. Spread the bread cubes out in a single layer on two large baking sheets.
-Bake for 15 minutes, until browned and crisp.
+1. 1Preheat oven to 300°F with racks in upper and lower thirds.
+Spread the bread cubes in a single layer on two large baking sheets and bake for 15 minutes, until golden brown and crisp.
 Transfer to a large bowl.

-2. 2Generously grease two 12-cup muffin tins (butter works best) or line with paper liners, then coat the liners with baking spray.
-Set aside.
-Increase the oven temperature to 350 degrees F.
+2. 2Grease two 12-cup muffin tins generously or line with paper liners and coat with baking spray.
+Increase oven temperature to 350°F.

-3. 3Heat the olive oil in a large skillet over medium-high.
-Once hot, add the onion, celery, salt, and pepper.
-Let cook 4 minutes, until the vegetables begin to soften.
-Remove the sausages from their casing and place in the skillet.
-Break the sausage into crumbles, turning and sautéing the meat as you go.
+3. 3Heat the olive oil in a large skillet over medium-high heat.
+Once shimmering, add the onion and celery.
+Cook 4 minutes, stirring occasionally, until the vegetables begin to soften.

-6. 6Spoon the mixture into the prepared muffin tins.
-Firmly press down on the tops of the bread cubes so that they touch the sides of the muffin tin (this adds a delicious crunch to the exterior and keeps the muffins from falling apart).
-Spoon more stuffing on top and press again.
+6. 6Spoon the mixture into the prepared muffin tins, filling each cup.
+Press down firmly on the bread cubes so they touch the sides of the tin, then add more stuffing and press again.

 Nutrition — Per Serving